django-getpaid/django-getpaid/README.rst

         ...
     ]

-Use ``getpaid.models.AbstractOrder`` as parent class of your Order model and define minimal set of methods:
+Define an :class:`Order` model by subclassing :class:``getpaid.models.AbstractOrder`` and define some required methods:

 .. code-block:: python